BEST PLACES TO STAY IN JORDAN – GREAT AREAS AND HOTELS FOR ALL BUDGETS

 - A more mid-range hotel would be the Lacosta Hotel, close to the beach and other attractions and often includes breakfast.

 - A budget option would be the Prestige Hotel.

 Dana Reservation Camp

 On the way from the Dead Sea to Petra, you will find the less popular and famous Dana Nature Reserve.
 Despite not being as well-known as other places in Jordan, Dana is gorgeous.

-Everything here is quite simple, but it is the place for hiking and seeing great sunsets.
+Everything here is quite simple, but it is a place for hiking and seeing great sunsets.

 Whether you are staying a full day, two days, or even longer, Dana is a great place to visit in Jordan.
 It is a little different than the other spots you will see in the country, but that is part of its appeal.
 Normally, all hotels and Bedouin camps offer hiking tours, which you can join for a fee.
 Once you have booked your accommodations, ask about the hiking tours.

 Where to Stay in Dana

-- I stayed at Al Nawatef Bedouin Camp – it is a very basic camp.
-You have shared toilets, and mattresses were not great.
-However, I still recommend it because the food and the views are great (and sunset from here is top!.
+- I stayed at Al Nawatef Bedouin Camp – a very basic camp.
+You have shared toilets, and the mattresses were not great.
+However, I still recommend it because the food and the views are great (and the sunset from here is top!
 So, I definitely enjoyed my stay at there (plus it is very budget-friendly).
 Check out their rates here.

 - If you are looking for a bit more comfort, you will probably find it at Mount Dana Hotel.
 You can check out their rates and amenities.

 CONCLUSION: WHERE TO STAY IN JORDAN

 As stunning as Jordan is, staying in one place and only doing day trips is not the best idea.
 So, traveling around – and changing hotels – is the best way to see the country.

 I also hope you have found the answer to your question on where to stay in Jordan and now know which hotels and areas to choose when planning your Jordan trip (whether you do a road trip or do day trips).